Get insider access

 35.69 dB

 These headphones have a good leakage performance.
 Leakage is spread fairly evenly across the range and falls below the noise floor of an average office.
-If you like to crank up the volume to your favorite tunes in a moderately noisy environment, people around you won't hear it.
+If you like to crank up the volume to your favorite tunes in a moderately noisy environment like a cafe, neighboring tables likely won't hear it.

 Microphone